zazen000/ubStock_Research.py/README.md

         -  recommend_algorithm_symbols  -  Recommendation algorithm for the stocks.
 Returns 3 or better on a scale: 1-6
         -  compare_recommended_symbols  -  Compares the stock symbols in the corr_pair with those from recommend_algorithm_symbols
         -  find_best_stock_pair         -  Uses the yearly dividend payout divided by total stock prices ratio to determine best value
-        -  get_info                     -  Retrieves stock information from yfinance.
-Used by several functions
-        -  get_dividend                 -  Retrieves dividend information from yfinance.
-Used by several functions